Gliafy/GE-Retro-Project/README.md

 - Interactable Alien Belly Dancing
 - Ferris Wheel
 - Bouncy Ball Container
+- Jukebox

 ### Other Items:
 - Disco Ball
 - Flood Light

+# How It Works
+1) Use VR headset
+2) Interact with assets by picking them up

+# References
+- Everything is our own assets including the music

+# What We Are Most Proud Of